Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 As ever, the Alpha sent its Betas forward first.
 Long ago, first blood would have been an Alpha’s privilege, but this was a Human ship, a *deathworld* ship.
 The first out would quite likely be the first to die.
 No great loss, the brood had many Betas.
 And with their sacrifice, the Alpha could gain knowledge and adjust.

 The Betas pounced through, straight into a pair of Humans.
 Both shrieked in alarm, one shoved the other away from the airlock before being caught.
-The other---a sound rarely heard by Hunters and therefore *precious* beyond measure---wailed in anguish as the first was clawed and savaged.
+The other - a sound rarely heard by Hunters and therefore *precious* beyond measure - wailed in anguish as the first was clawed and savaged.
 Exultation sang through the brood-mind at the taste of deathworlder blood.

 The one in the maw roared and punched the Beta that held it so hard that the Beta staggered, dropping its prey.
 The wounded Human flopped to the deck and tried to crawl away, croaking out at its companion to flee, but the latter just stood, paralyzed by fear.